Funding Recipients

 We ask applicants to submit a 2-4 page preregistration (proposal) that includes:

-1. Find an RFP that fits within the expertise of your lab.
+1. Find a Funding Opportunity that fits within the expertise of your lab.

-2. If you can’t find a relevant RFP, don’t worry!
-You can still submit a standalone proposal for crowdfunding in the "proposals" tab.
+2. *If you can’t find a relevant Funding Opportunity, don’t worry!
+You can still submit a standalone proposal for crowdfunding in the "proposals" tab.*

 2. **Submit Your Proposal**